THESES ON HOPE

 An ongoing series by Between Bridges curated by Viktor Neumann

-Between Bridges is devoting the opening programme of its new exhibition space at Adalbertstraße 43 to THESES ON HOPE.
-This ongoing series runs since July 2022.
+Between Bridges has been devoting the opening programme of its latest exhibition space at Adalbertstraße 43 to THESES ON HOPE.
+The series ran between July 2022 until December 2024.

-THESES ON HOPE starts from a reimagining of the politics, poetics and performative potential of hope, as it was conceived by performance studies scholar José Esteban Muñoz (1967–2013) in his seminal Cruising Utopia (2009).
-The programme acknowledges the book’s profound impact on a generation of artists and thinkers as a catalyst for a queer-of-colour critique and affect theory.
-In doing so, it embraces a new relation between queerness and temporality, one which seeks sociability and belonging beyond the limitations of time.
+THESES ON HOPE started from a reimagining of the politics, poetics and performative potential of hope, as it was conceived by performance studies scholar José Esteban Muñoz (1967–2013) in his seminal Cruising Utopia (2009).
+The programme acknowledged the book’s profound impact on a generation of artists and thinkers as a catalyst for a queer-of-colour critique and affect theory.
+In doing so, it embraced a new relation between queerness and temporality, one which seeks sociability and belonging beyond the limitations of time.

 In Cruising Utopia, Muñoz orbits around a critical reading of Marxist philosopher Ernst Bloch’s expansive treatise The Principle of Hope (1938–47), which established concrete utopias as a productive figure of thought.
 Connected with historically situated struggles, such utopias provide the stage on which to perform a future so as to deal with a devastating present.
 While expanding the Blochian concept of art’s anticipatory potential to illuminate the not-yet-conscious, Muñoz reintroduces hope as both a critical affect and methodology with which to tackle a climate of political pessimism.
 He persistently emphasizes the role the aesthetic (and particularly the queer aesthetic) can play, as it dreams of roadmaps for a forward-dawning futurity as a viscerally felt necessity to cope with the bleakness of the everyday.
 In this light, the scholar’s feeling utopia is a future-oriented practice and ethics, one which counters a regressive present by insisting on the possibility of another world.

-In this spirit, THESES ON HOPE unfolds symphonically through myriad theses: these might take the form of exhibitions, conversations, performances, neighbourhood events, reading groups, printed matter, and more.
-It will provide an infrastructure for insistent questioning and searching, for proposing and rehearsing, for additive and process-driven formats.
-Above all, it welcomes practices that are engaged with past and present struggles, and emancipatory movements near and far; that long for proximity and affinity with peers across space and time; that give a platform to a “mode of desiring that allows us to see and feel beyond the quagmire of the presents” (2); and that provide glimpses of another world.
+In this spirit, THESES ON HOPE unfolded symphonically through myriad theses: these took the form of exhibitions, conversations, performances, neighbourhood events, reading groups, printed matter, and more.
+It provided an infrastructure for insistent questioning and searching, for proposing and rehearsing, for additive and process-driven formats.
+Above all, it welcomed practices that are engaged with past and present struggles, and emancipatory movements near and far; that long for proximity and affinity with peers across space and time; that give a platform to a “mode of desiring that allows us to see and feel beyond the quagmire of the presents” (2); and that provide glimpses of another world.